beautiful-numbers/lehmer-lean/README.md

 ## Repository structure

-The repository is organized around two complementary parts:
+The repository is organized around three complementary components:

 1. the main mathematical development;
-2. the audit / referee development.
+2. the audit / referee development;
+3. the AXLE-certified audit artifacts.

 The main mathematical development lives under `Lean/Lehmer/...`.